athena-labz/athena/README.md

 #### Fees and Platform Income

 DigiService’s choice is to adopt a flexible mechanism, which can be expanded or reduced according to the needs of the project and feedback from the members community.
 DigiService therefore anticipates the use of fees and reserves the right to reduce or increase them on the basis of the progress of the project and the value of the DSET Token.
-The following fees payable to DigiServices apply at the moment: ● one-time membership fees ● accusation contract fees ● transaction fees for escrow ● gas fees
+The following fees payable to DigiServices apply at the moment:

+● one-time membership fees
+● accusation contract fees
+● transaction fees for escrow ● gas fees

+#### Network
+Users receive rewards for being active on the platform.
+Inviting new members and maintaining a good reputation benefits the network.
+DSET creates a viable way to classify someone's honesty and are distributed as rewards to users of the platform providing goods and services.

 ### 5. Implementation